Biden, Harris Aim to Tip Battleground Arizona for Democrats

-Joe Biden and his running mate, Kamala Harris, are campaigning together Thursday for the first time since the Democratic National Convention in August, converging in Arizona to lend weight to the state’s newfound battleground status.

-Vice President Mike Pence is in the state, as well, giving the state a rare view of October campaign jockeying for 11 electoral votes that could tip the Electoral College scales if President Donald Trump can rebound from his fall slump.
-The two campaigns passed briefly on the tarmac in Phoenix on Thursday afternoon, with Pence's motorcade driving by shortly after Biden’s plane landed.
+Early voting began this week in Arizona, and both Biden and Harris placed a heavy emphasis on the importance of getting to the polls.
+Speaking of Republicans, Biden warned that “they're setting up the argument that these votes aren't gonna matter,” and mentioned Trump's comments during the first presidential debate that a far-right group should “stand back and stand by.”

+“This is serious stuff.
+We can’t just win by a vote.
+We have got to all turn out,” he said.

-A Biden-Harris bus tour marks Biden's first trip to Arizona as the presidential nominee, but it's a long time coming for a campaign that for months has singled out the state as the first example of an expanded battleground map, owing to demographic changes, new residents and a noticeable realignment away from Republicans among key suburban voters.
+Thursday's bus tour marked Biden's first trip to Arizona as the presidential nominee, but it was a long time coming for a campaign that for months has singled out the state for expanding the battleground map, owing to demographic changes, new residents and a noticeable realignment away from Republicans among key suburban voters.

 Arizona’s transformation seems stark for a state that just a decade ago was the epicenter of Republicans' push against anti-illegal immigration push.
 But with early voting underway and millions of ballots in the mail, the home of pathbreaking Republicans from Barry Goldwater to John McCain to Sandra Day O’Connor is a top Democratic target this year, and some Republicans are anxious.

-When Novoa left Orange County, California, for her new home in a Phoenix suburb, there was one thing at the top of her to-do list.

-“As soon as I got here, I did my civic duty.
-I registered,” said Novoa, a 70-year-old Latina and retired legal secretary who now lives in Peoria, Arizona.
-She immediately voted in local elections and is eager to cast a ballot for Biden and build on Democratic gains in the 2018 midterms.

-While the Trump campaign projects its own confidence in a state the president won by 3.5 percentage points four years ago, it's notable that Thursday marks Pence's fourth trip to the state this year, on top of Trump's five trips here this year.
+While the Trump campaign projects confidence in a state the president won by 3.5 percentage points four years ago, it's notable that Thursday marks Pence's fourth trip to the state this year, on top of Trump's five trips in 2020.

 “I didn’t think it would happen this soon,” said former Republican Gov. Jan Brewer of the shift.
 Brewer rose to national prominence when she signed the state’s anti-illegal immigration law in 2010 and publicly feuded with then-President Barack Obama.
 “But I think we have done a bad job of trying to educate them, the new population, that they ought to be Republican.”